aanno/tp-link-list/big-data/gpu.md

 You normally _need_ GPU support for neural network training.

-Generally speaking, you need opencv and CUDA on NVidia, and opencl on AMD for hard stuff.
+Generally speaking, you need opencv and CUDA on NVidia, and opencl and sycl on AMD for hard stuff.

 Currently, GPU AMD support is only realistic on an ubuntu linux (as it compiles a kernel module and uses many special deb packages).